|

 Rhode Island |

-Start lettuce and spinach indoors around May 28 and then transplant them into the garden around July 7 |
+Lettuce and spinach (start indoors around May 28, transplant around Jul 7) |

 South Carolina |